 - Visit a dealer and have your car evaluated.

 - If the car is in good shape, compare it to the value of a new one and apply depreciation to get an estimate of its worth.

 One of the most important things that influence the resale value of your car is how it looks.
 The things you need to take care of before going to a dealer to trade in the car include:

 - Give the car a thorough wash.
-If you are thinking does a clean car help trade-in value?
-Yes, it does.
+Does a clean car definitely help the trade-in value?
 Make sure the car is in the cleanest possible state.

 - If the bodywork has any minor scratches, dents, or other imperfections, fix them.
-You can learn more about this here.
+You can learn more about this below.